pglen/pyedpro/README.md

       Peter Glen

-Latest screen shot, showing new features
+Latest screen shot, showing DIFF and other new features

 ![Screen Shot of DIFF](diffscr.png)